phquang98/others-react-ts-webpack-scratch/README.md

 # React Typescript Webpack Setup From Scratch

-Learn how to start a React + TS app without using CRA.\
+Learn how to start a React + TS app without using CRA aka what CRA do under the hood.\
 Last updated: 28/04/2021.

 ## Notes